zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-jboss-eap.md

 ## Connect to a Database

 The easiest way to handle database configuration is to let DXP manage the data source.
-The [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) page lets administrators configure DXP's built-in data source.
+Administrators can use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
 If using the built-in data source, skip this section.

-This section demonstrates configuring a MySQL database.
-If using a different database, modify the data source and driver snippets as necessary.

 If using JBoss to manage the data source, follow these steps: